-But for others, they may always be sensitive to T3 which means that NDT may never actually work for them.
+But others may always be sensitive to T3 which means that NDT may never actually work for them.

-If you give these people T3, then their body may create more T3 than they need and they may experience some of these symptoms.
+If you give these people T3, then their bodies may create more T3 than they need and they may experience some of these symptoms.

 #5.
 It May Flare up your Immune System

 This is more of a theoretical problem, but it is definitely worth considering before you use NDT and if you have Hashimoto’s thyroiditis or other immune issues.

 NDT, as you probably already know, is sourced from animals (pigs).

 So, even though it is considered to be “natural” it’s not natural in the sense that it comes from a human source.